 You will need: a blank book, drawing supplies (pens, pencils, coloured pencils, markers, etc), scissors, glue, art paper, printer paper and access to a printer.

 - The Dragonpedia section of the official Dreamworks Dragons website.
-This ever growing encyclopedia of dragons is home to information about over forty different species.
-There are write ups about each dragon, and stills taken from the various How to Train Your Dragon films and television episodes.
+This ever growing encyclopedia of dragons is home to information about over fifty different species.
+There are write-ups about each dragon, and stills taken from the various How to Train Your Dragon films and television episodes.
 This is a great spot for inspiration.
-If your child needs a little kickstart on what to write in their own book they can borrow information from the write ups.
-While the stills make a great reference for drawing their own dragons.
+If your child needs a little kickstart on what to write in their own book they can borrow information from these write-ups, while the images make a great reference for drawing their own dragons.

 - The How to Train Your Dragon Books section of Cressida Cowell’s official website.
 The site includes synopses of the thirteen books which have been published in the series (so far), as well as character bios, location maps, and tidbits from the author.
 The Dreamworks version of Hiccup, Toothless, and the others, are different in many ways from the book versions.
 Both are fantastic in their own ways.
 I urge you to keep an open mind.